-Most crypto businesses are providing a service which is similar to financial services and has inherent AML and fraud risks.
+Most crypto businesses are providing a service that is similar to financial services and has inherent AML and fraud risks.
 We require our clients to have a certain level of compliance.
-We will not be able to serve you if you don't have a comprehensive AML policy and respective procedures, a professional compliance officer, software for ID verification, transaction monitoring and blockchain monitoring.
-Preparing to get a license will get you a long way to get to that level, but our experience shows that often there are gaps even after the license has been acquired.
+We will not be able to serve you if you don't have a comprehensive AML policy and respective procedures, a professional compliance officer, and software for ID verification, transaction monitoring, and blockchain monitoring.
+Preparing to get a license will get you a long way to get that level, but our experience shows that often there are gaps even after the license has been acquired.
 It’s not just important that these processes have been put in place on paper but also applied in practice and can be supported by documentation.

 Being vague in responses to compliance forms and questions

 The more details you share about your business and operations, the easier and faster it is to open an account.
-Sometimes we see clients being vague in their descriptions for account opening purposes, flow of funds etc. This will only mean that we have to go back-n-forth more until we have a good understanding of what’s going on.
+Sometimes we see clients being vague in their descriptions for account opening purposes, the flow of funds etc. This will only mean that we have to go back-n-forth more until we have a good understanding of what’s going on.

 While we’d love to be able to serve everyone and their banking needs, it doesn’t necessarily mean that we can open an IBAN account for anyone that would like one.
 For example, if you’re starting a crypto exchange and your jurisdiction requires a license to operate that exchange, we won’t be able to open an account for you unless you have a license.
-We can of course open an account with certain limits to do things like paying in share capital, however if you’d like to start accepting customers’ money, we’d need to see the license information.
+We can of course open an account with certain limits to do things like paying in share capital, however, if you’d like to start accepting customers’ money, we’d need to see the license information.

-Opening a bank account that’s fully compliant for a high-risk industry company is definitely not a 5 minute task, despite what some companies might claim, however it doesn’t also have to be too long of a process.
-Usually we see that it’s quite realistic to have an account opened in a few days provided that you’re able to submit all the documents.
+Opening a bank account that’s fully compliant for a high-risk industry company is definitely not a 5-minute task, despite what some companies might claim, however it doesn’t also have to be too long of a process.
+Usually, we see that it’s quite realistic to have an account opened in a few days provided that you’re able to submit all the documents.
 Normally it takes a little longer though as some documents need to be notarized/apostilled or translated before they can be submitted.
 Our team is of course happy to help answer any questions along the way and it’s important that there’s open communication between us and our clients.
-In the end of the day, we’re aiming to be your business partner for many years to come, so starting off on a strong foundation is key.
+At the end of the day, we’re aiming to be your business partner for many years to come, so starting off on a strong foundation is key.